Civil Rights Movement Archive

 Submissions Policy

-If you were a Movement veteran active with CORE, NAACP, SCLC, SNCC, SCEF, SSOC, Delta Ministry, Deacons for Defense, a local Movement organization, or some other group active in the Southern Freedom Movement, we ask you to contribute yourself.
-Please add your name, history, and testimony to the Civil Rights Movement Activist Roll Call.
+If you were a Movement veteran active between 1950-1970 with CORE, NAACP, SCLC, SNCC, SCEF, SSOC, Delta Ministry, Deacons for Defense, a local Movement organization, or some other group active in the Southern Freedom Movement, we ask you to contribute yourself.
+Please add your name, history, and testimony to the Civil Rights Movement Archive Roll Call.
 And if the spirit moves, add a tribute for one who has moved on.

 Veterans of the Southern Freedom Movement are encouraged to submit materials for posting on this site.
-In addition to welcoming all materials created as part of the Southern Freedom Movement (1951-1968), we encourage and actively seek from veterans listed on the Roll Call more recent narratives, opinions, and commentaries that reflect the diversity of perspectives held by Freedom Movement veterans — then and now.
+In addition to welcoming all materials created as part of the Southern Freedom Movement (1950-1970), we encourage and actively seek from veterans listed on the Roll Call more recent narratives, opinions, and commentaries that reflect the diversity of perspectives held by Freedom Movement veterans — then and now.

 Note that our site is for documenting what we did and experienced in the Southern Freedom Movement, what it meant to us, what we learned from it, and how we view it today.
 We hope our site can contribute to rebuilding the beloved community that we once shared.
 Therefore, personal attacks on named individuals, or carrying on old vendettas, is not appropriate.